DECODEproject/whitepaper/conceptual_framework.md

 - Investigate DRM tech for encrypting large streams (e.g. video).
 Can similar approaches be applied to user data?

-## Distributed Ledger
+## Distributed ledger

 Within DECODE, the ledger provides for two characteristics, Integrity and Availability.
 This is an important distinction within DECODE.
 Privacy (or Confidentiality) is not a core function of the ledger but is rather enabled by its features and design.

 In combination with ABC and ABE, DECODE achieves privacy through the core principle that *no private data must be stored on the ledger*.
 Privacy is one of the classic issues faced by decentralised systems (the other being scalability).
-For example while bitcoin provides some level of anonymity, all nodes have access to all transactions and all the data within them.
+For example while Bitcoin provides some level of anonymity, all nodes have access to all transactions and all the data within them.
 The same is true for Ethereum, although it is moving in this direction by integrating features from [ZCash](https://blog.ethereum.org/2017/01/19/update-integrating-zcash-ethereum/) to allow [zk-SNARK](https://eprint.iacr.org/2013/879.pdf) computations from solidity, in the upcoming [metropolis release](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/).
 Other ledger implementations are exploring different designs by which privacy can be obtained, for example [R3 Corda](https://www.corda.net/).

 DECODE puts this principal at the centre of its Privacy by Design strategy.
 The cryptographic mechanism by which this is achieved is through Zero Knowledge proofs.